 But won’t you be laughing at me behind my back?

 Of course not.
-As massage practitioners, we’ve seen bodies of all shapes and sizes.
+As massage therapists, we’ve seen bodies of all shapes and sizes.
 When we see you, we don’t see imperfections or flaws: we see a whole person worthy of love and caring.
 Our goal is to provide care from the heart with every person on our tables.

 Further, we treat your health information and identity with the same discretion as your doctor or any medical professional.
 The health, safety, and privacy of our clients is no laughing matter.